Introduction to Linguistics 3200-L1-0WJA

 Learning outcomes

-knows the basic terminology in linguistics (general and applied);
+- knows the basic terminology in the field of linguistics (general and applied) (K1_W02);

-knows an outline of the main directions of development and the most important new scientific achievements in the field of linguistics (general and applied);
+- outlines the main directions of development and the most important new scientific achievements in the field of linguistics (general and applied) (K1_W04);

-knows and understands the specificity of contemporary paradigms of linguistics (general and applied), has an ordered general knowledge of linguistic theory and methodology;
+- knows and understands the specificity of contemporary linguistics paradigms (general and applied), has ordered general knowledge in the field of theory and methodology in the field of linguistics (K1_W05);

-knows and understands the connections between linguistics and other fields and subfields of science;
+- knows and understands the links between applied language studies and other study domains and academic disciplines,

-is ready to critically assess their own knowledge of linguistics, appreciates the importance of fact-based argumentation in solving research and practical problems (in professional situations).
+- is ready to critically assess his own knowledge in the field of applied linguistics, appreciates the importance of substantive argumentation in solving research and practical problems (in professional situations) (K1_K02).

 Assessment criteria